cofob/fastside/README.md

 <sup>Note: This table doesn't include all available services.
 For a complete list of supported frontends, see: https://fastside.link/</sup>

-Additionally, Fastside includes a caching feature that makes redirects faster:
+Additionally, Fastside includes a caching feature that makes redirects faster and anonymous:
 `/@cached/<service>#<path>`

 ## How It Works